nicobao/agora-decentralized/README.md

 ### Integration Approach:
 To integrate RariMe with Atproto, we could:
 1. Fork the [Atproto PDS repository](https://github.com/bluesky-social/pds).
-2. Modify it to support login via RariMe instead of email.
+2. Modify it to support login directly via RariMe, besides email.

 **Proposed Workflow:**
 - RariMe dynamically creates new PDS accounts based on shared attributes to protect user privacy.